RestorationsSOS.com - Fire and Water Damage Restoration

 3. Recheck The Property

-Check for smoke and sparks throughout the property several hours after a fire.
+Check for smoke and embers throughout the property several hours after a fire.
 Inspect every room including the attic and basement.
 Winds can blow burning embers anywhere.
-Keep checking you're the property for embers that could cause fires.
+Keep checking the property for embers that could cause fires.

 4. Wet Down Debris

-5. Discard Hazardous Material Safely
+5. Discard Hazardous Materials Safely

 Hazardous materials such as cleaning products, paint, batteries, contaminated fuel, and other flammable substances need to be properly discarded to avoid risk.
 Check with local authorities for hazardous disposal instructions.